 Animated Button - Gradient Flip

 A basic rectangular button, where the gradient flips direction on hover.
-Unfortunately gradients don't just fade, so we are going to use a css animation to handle the smooth transition from one gradient to another.
+Since gradients don’t transition smoothly by default, we use a CSS animation to create a fluid shift between gradient states.

 If you look closely at the css, you'll see that "flipping" is a misnomer here.
-The background gradient is actually being moved back and forth quickly, achieving the desired effect.
+Technically, the gradient isn’t flipping - it’s being repositioned.
+The background is scaled up and animated horizontally, creating the illusion of a directional change.

 HTML: